abe-winter/abe-winter.github.io/_posts/2019-05-25-estimation.md

 Repeatability matters.
 One survey respondent who is a project manager at an agency has high confidence in estimation because her process includes a discovery period before anything is promised, and because the work follows a repeatable rubric.

 A close relative is a senior project manager at an AV installer and has the most sophisticated version of this that I've seen: gantt charts, precise costing.
-Even so, they sometimes have to crunch or swap in high-skill people.
+And they still sometimes have to crunch or swap in high-skill people.
 Also there's a high degree of measurability and repeatability here: they know number of rooms, cost of equipment, square footage, various delivery lead times, and person-hours required for different installations.

-Even so this work is half prediction and half course correction.
+This work is half prediction and half course correction.
 When schedules slip, they start the overtime.
-When estimates fail as prediction they fulfill their second function as alarm.
+When estimates fail as predictions, they fulfill their second function as an alarm.

 ## I don't understand what makes this so hard